ibm-cloud-docs/monitoring/about-collect-metrics.md

 Use metrics to analyze statistically data that has numerical values.
 {: note}

 A metric is represented by time series.
 A time-series is a unique combination of a metric name and label key-value pairs.
-For example: website_failedRequest |region='Asia', customer_ID='abc'.
+For example: `website_failedRequest |region='Asia', customer_ID='abc'`.
 A data-point is the value generated for a time-series at a given point in time.

 Labels are classified as infrastructure labels and metric descriptor labels.
 Each metric has a set of pre-defined labels.
 For custom metrics, you can configure more labels.